Something went wrong

 10.7M663,450

-46 Butler Heating Oil Companies Serving The Community
+46 Butler Number Two Heating Oil Companies You Can Bank On

-With 507,486,888.761 gallons of heating oil delivered to Butler residences during this past winter, the Butler community depends on its 46 oil companies to keep warm throughout the winter.
-Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 507,486,888.761 gallons of number two heating oil delivered to Butler houses the last heating season, the Butler community relies on its 46 oil companies to keep warm throughout the winter.
+Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Butler, two of the closest terminals are Ergon in Newell, PA and Etmt in Blawnox, PA.
-Then, the truck delivers the fuel oil to residences and companies throughout Butler and the surrounding region.
+Then, the truck delivers the oil to residences and companies throughout Butler and the surrounding vicinity.